Learning Outcomes

 Key Term: Exempt goods

 Goods protected by law from being taken by enforcement agents.
-Includes items necessary for the debtor's basic domestic needs (clothing, bedding, basic furniture, cooker etc.) and tools essential for the debtor's personal employment, business, or education up to a value of £1,350.
+Includes items necessary for the debtor's basic domestic needs (clothing, bedding, basic furniture, cooker etc.) and tools, vehicles and equipment necessary for the debtor’s personal employment, business, or education up to an aggregate value of £1,350.

 Key Term: Writ of control